How Can Diabetes Affect Your DUI Breath Test?

 Talk to Seasoned DUI Defense Lawyers in Montgomery County for Free Today

-If you’re facing DUI charges in Montgomery County, Pennsylvania and have diabetes, get in touch with the skilled DUI defense lawyers at Rubin, Glickman, Steinberg & Gifford, P.C.
+If you’re facing DUI charges in Montgomery County, Pennsylvania, and have diabetes, get in touch with the skilled DUI defense lawyers at Rubin, Glickman, Steinberg & Gifford, P.C.
+Symptoms of diabetes, such as slurred speech, can be mistaken for alcohol impairment.
 In the event diabetes may be asserted as a defense to a DUI charge, we are prepared to walk you through each step, ask the right questions, and build a powerful defense to your charges.
+Ketones produced during diabetic ketosis can lead to inaccurate breathalyzer readings by fooling the device into mistaking them for ethyl alcohol, the type of alcohol found in alcoholic drinks.
+This can result in false accusations of DUI even when the individual has not been drinking at all.

 For over 65 years, our legal professionals have advocated for clients accused of drunk driving throughout Montgomery County, Bucks County, and Southeastern Pennsylvania.
 Speak to one of our experienced DUI defense lawyers about your situation over a free consultation by completing a contact form or call 215-822-7575 today.